wavefrontHQ/observability-for-kubernetes/README.md

 This project is in the initial availability phase.
 It is suitable for production usage.

-**Important:** Observability Logs (Beta) is enabled only for selected customers.
+**Important:** Logs (Beta) is enabled only for selected customers.
 If you’d like to participate, contact your Observability account representative.

-# Overview of Observability for Kubernetes Operator
+# Overview of the Observability for Kubernetes Operator

-The Observability for Kubernetes Operator supports deploying the Kubernetes Metrics Collector and the Wavefront Proxy in Kubernetes.
+The Observability for Kubernetes Operator supports deploying the Kubernetes Metrics Collector and the Wavefront proxy in Kubernetes.
-This operator is based on [kubebuilder SDK](https://book.kubebuilder.io/).
+This Operator is based on [kubebuilder SDK](https://book.kubebuilder.io/).

 ## Quick Reference
 - [Operator Installation](#installation)